stashed/docs/docs/concepts/crds/backupbatch.md

 `spec.members` field specifies a list of targets to backup.
 Each member consists of the following fields:

+- **target.alias :** For batch backup, Stash backup all the members into a single Repository.
+So, it is necessary to keep the data of individual member separate from the others.
+The `target.alias` field is used as an identifier of the backed up data of the individual target.
+No two members of a `BackupBatch` should have the same `alias`.
+Otherwise, their data might get corrupted.

 - **target.ref :** `target.ref` refers to the target of backup.
 You have to specify `apiVersion`, `kind` and `name` of the target.
 Stash will use this information to inject a sidecar to the target or to create a backup job for it.

 - **target.paths :** `target.paths` specifies list of file paths to backup.

 - **target.volumeMounts :** `target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
 Stash will mount these volumes inside a sidecar container or a backup job.

+- **target.exclude :** Specifies a list of pattern for the files that should be ignored during backup.

 - **target.snapshotClassName :** `target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
 Use this field only if `driver` is set to `VolumeSnapshotter`.